 The District Attorney's Office has been flooded with "expressions of outrage from all over the country," Cashman said.
 While no particular threat has been made, the "community's heightened emotions" prompted the county Probation Department, which runs juvenile hall, to dress the teens in bulletproof vests, said Chief Deputy Probation Officer Paula Hernandez.

 A fourth defendant, 19-year-old Manuel Ortega of Richmond, was arraigned separately Thursday on charges of robbery, assault causing great bodily injury, rape in concert and an enhancement that makes him eligible for life in prison.
-The minors, each charged with rape with a foreign object in concert, also could be eligible for life sentences if convicted; Morales, who sported a black eye in court, also is charged with robbery.

 Judge Peter A. Berger held all without bail.
 Only the baby-faced Smith entered a plea at the hearing: not guilty.
 All four are scheduled to return to court next week.